lawrennd/old_talks/_neurips/includes/neurips-experiment.md

 \subsubsection{Context: A Random Committee}

 \notes{The first context we can place around the numbers is what would have happened at the 'Random Conference' where we simply accept a quarter of papers at random.
-In this NIPS the expected numbers of accepts would then have been:
+In this NIPS the expected numbers of accepts would then have been:}
 <table>
   <tr>
   <td colspan="2"></td><td colspan="2">Committee 1</td>